 - ASTM C 1063 Standard Specification for Installation of Lathing and Furring to Receive Interior and Exterior Portland Cement-Based Plaster

 Because stucco is cement-based and hardens when mixed with water, it must be mixed just prior to application; it cannot be sold in pre-mixed form.
 "Pre-mixed" stucco is a dry mixture containing all of the necessary ingredients, and all you add is water.
-These commercially prepared stucco mixes can be an easy solution on your construction project.
+These commercially prepared stucco mixes can be an easy solution on many construction projects.

-Alternatively, stucco can be mixed on-site using bulk materials.
+Traditionally, stucco is mixed on-site using bulk materials.
 The trick to creating your own stucco mix is getting every batch exactly the same.
 A basic stucco mix consists of:

 - Three parts sand